Almost 'all modern computers' affected by cold boot attack, researchers warn

-The attack only takes about five minutes to pull off, if the hacker has physical access to the computer, F-Secure principal security consultant Olle Segerdahl said in a statement.
+The attack only takes about five minutes to pull off, if the hacker has physical access to the computer, F-Secure principal security consultant Olle Segerdahl said in a statement Thursday.
 Cold boot attacks can steal data on a computer's RAM, where sensitive information is briefly stored after a forced reboot.

 These attacks have been known since 2008, and most computers today have a safety measure where it removes the data stored on RAM to prevent hackers from stealing sensitive information.
-It's also not a common threat for the average person, since the attack would both need access to the computer and special tools -- like a program on a USB stick -- to carry out the attack.
+It's also not a common threat for the average person, since both access to the computer and special tools -- like a program on a USB stick -- are needed to carry out the attack.

 But Segerdahl and researchers from F-Secure said they've found a way to disable that safety measure and extract data using cold boot attacks.